constantine-kutenko/postgresrelay/README.md

 ## Overview

-`PostgreSQL Relay` is a proxy server for PostgreSQL with query logging capability that forwards packets from client software to a PostgreSQL instance set with functionality of logging queries.
+`Postgres Relay` is a proxy server for PostgreSQL with query logging capability that forwards packets from client software to a PostgreSQL instance set with functionality of logging queries.

 ## Purpose